Robert S. Karlsson

-Robert Stefan Karlsson (born 29 July 1988) is a retired Swedish professional golfer.
+Robert Stefan Karlsson (born 29 July 1988) is a Swedish retired professional golfer.
 In 2012, he won the Palmer Cup, St Andrews Trophy and Bonallack Trophy with Europe, and rose to third in the EGA's European Amateur Ranking.
 In 2015, he was runner-up at The Players Cup in Canada.

 Amateur career

 Karlsson was born in 1988 in Kalmar and competed on the Swedish Junior Tour from 2003 through 2008, and captured several titles.
 In 2009, he won the qualifier for the Scandinavian Masters but went on to not make the cut.
 Instead he made his first European Tour cut at the same tournament in 2011, where tied for 24th as the leading amateur.

 Karlsson played for the national team and won bronze at the 2011 European Amateur Team Championship in Portugal, as Sweden beat Germany 4–3 in the bronze game.
 In 2012, he represented a triumphing European team in the St Andrews Trophy at Portmarnock Golf Club in Ireland, and at the Bonallack Trophy in Portugal alongside Jon Rahm and Thomas Detry, as Europe beat an Asia-Pacific team that included Hideki Matsuyama and Cameron Smith by 211/2–101/2.

 In 2012, he ended the season third in the European Amateur Ranking behind Daan Huizing and Matthias Schwab.